james-guevara/pgs_pipeline/README.md

 # pgs_pipeline
-Snakemake pipeline for converting VCF to PLINK and applying filtering
+Pipeline for running PGS, KING, and PCA.